The top 10 badminton clubs in Toronto

 Located right next to Scarborough Town Centre, this club has 12 full-sized courts will looming 24-feet ceilings that includes a pro shop, changes rooms and lounge area.
 Annual passes are $360, but weekend and evening drop-ins are only $7, plus there’s no guest fees.

 Sitting near the corner of Ellesmere and Birchmount, there’s nine courts at this friendly club.
 You can either rent out a court for $16 an hour, or drop in on weekends for $8.
 You can also get a court rental membership, and they offer punch cards for 10, 20, or 30 games.

-A membership at this North York club will definitely set you back at least three figures, but the cost will get you access to four badminton courts and regular programming for recreational or competitive games.
+A membership at this North York club is definitely not inexpensive, but the cost will get you access to four badminton courts and regular programming for recreational or competitive games.

 This club gathers at Bur Oak Secondary School and runs two yearly seasons.
 Nylon birds are provided here, with sessions for adults and families too.
 It's $55 per person, drop-ins are $5.

 The University Settlement hosts badminton sessions at their Grange location, which has three full-sized courts with sprung hardwood floor.
 Its BYOB (birds) and costs $15 for an annual Agency Fee plus the cost of a Grange Fitness Membership which ranges from $24 to $38.

 With six full-sized courts, this this club on Esna Park is the badminton counterpart of the Mandarin golf club.
 As one a premiere spot to train competitively, it’ll set you back $595 for a yearly membership, but they have other packages for much cheaper.